Articles in this section

 Explaining Non-Billable Capacity

-Altering Calculations With “Reduce Billable Capacity” and “Use Leftover Capacity”
+Understanding "Reduce Billable Capacity" and "Use Leftover Capacity" in Calculations

 Billable work is any work done for a client that will be billed.
 Along these lines, “billable capacity” is the amount of time a staffer is available to do billable work.
 Billable capacity is measured in three different ways: FTE (full-time equivalent), hours, or minutes.
 It takes into account national holidays, approved time off, and assignments with the "utilization affects billable capacity" checkbox checked.